-Acquisition costs that form part of the fulfilment cash flows of groups of insurance contracts measured using the premium allocation approach can either be immediately expensed or included within the insurance contract balance and amortised over the coverage period.
-For general insurance contracts applying the premium allocation approach, the Company expects to amortise acquisition costs over the coverage period.
+Acquisition costs relating to insurance contracts issued to policyholders measured under the premium allocation approach can either be immediately expensed or capitalised and amortised over the coverage period.
+For general insurance contracts applying the premium allocation approach, the Company will amortise acquisition costs over the coverage period.
+Under NZ IFRS 17, certain expenses are not attributed to insurance and reinsurance contracts and will be accounted for outside of the insurance service result.